9: …And the World Will Go On Without You

 V didn’t forget — she remembered fighting J and that purple toaster, remembered the thing puppeting her, remembered the connection, one fragment of something greater, her circuits lighting up with tiny pointers to vast, networked computation, like a snowflake reflecting the stars before falling through the clouds.

 She remembered the reassuring caress, with the same self-justifying lies it had first given, so sweet and poisonous.
-A universe connected.
+A universe connected, assimilated.
 Everything and everyone finally working together.
 No betrayal, no misunderstanding, and no one was useless.

 V sighed.
-She knew her eyes were hollow, and she bet there was some horrified expression on this face, and N has no idea why.
+She knew the yellow eyes on this face were hollow, and she bet there was some horrified expression here.
+N has no idea why.
 She shook her head.
 “Not you.
 Bad memories.”

 Together, but not like that.
 But was there any escaping it?